<< BACK to OUR BELIEFS Page

 Use of Signs

 Why would it occur to the disciples here to ask for a sign?
 The context here is that they wanted to know when this would happen.
-If we were in their shoes, wouldn't we be asking how many days from now will this take place?
-Our mathematical bias would probably cause is to break out our handy calendars that contained our neatly organized pattern of future days and ask Yeshua to point to the square that represents the exact date this will occur.
-The disciples, though, seemed more accustomed to telling time through the use of visible signs.
+If we were in their shoes, wouldn't we be asking how many days from now this will take place?
+Our calendar bias would probably kick in, pulling out our handy scheduler with the desire for Yeshua to mark the exact box indicating the all-important date into the future when this would occur.
+The disciples, though, seemed more accustomed to telling time using visible signs.
 After all, that's exactly what Genesis 1:14 described when telling God's time.

 Yeshua went on to describe several events that would eventually come to pass - earthquakes, betrayals, false prophets and the abomination of desolation, to name a few.
 All of these are signs, but Yeshua went on to explain the example of a fig tree in Matthew 24:32-33[1]: